Your browser is no longer supported

 Professor Paul Stevens

-The focus of this course is Paradise Lost.
+The focus of this course is Paradise Lost writing back to Scripture.
 We discuss Milton’s “imperial epic” in a number of interrelated contexts: for instance, Adam and Eve, romance and gender relations; Satan, power, and nation formation; God, justice and the meaning of grace.
-All these issues are immediately relevant to the way we live now, from popular music to contemporary politics.
-Most importantly, we discuss the poem both in relation to the inherited “canon” of Scripture and the emerging “canon” of English literature.
+All these issues are immediately relevant to the way we live now.
+Most importantly, we discuss the poem both as it re-writes to the inherited canon of Scripture and as it inspires the emerging canon of English literature.
 What are canons and to what extent did English literature become a “secular scripture”?
-This allows us to examine Milton’s influence in such very recent works of literature as Cormac McCarthy’s demonic epic Blood Meridian.
+This allows us to examine Milton’s influence in very recent works of literature like Cormac McCarthy’s Blood Meridian.

 Cross-listed: REN241H1F